kovs705/kovs705/README.md

 📦 **My packages:**
  - 🆕 [WhatsNew package](https://github.com/kovs705/WhatsNewPack) - pet-project package with the SwiftUI view of new features for your app
- - 🧪 Preview Debugger - 🔒(private) package to test accessibility and locale in #DEBUG or in preview
+ - 🧪 Preview Debugger - package to test accessibility, UI and locale in directly in your SwiftUI environment

 🙋‍♂️ **My other projects:**
  - 📱 SquidNote - 🔒(private) production-ready note app with Rich-Text Editor and new Apple frameworks